unwind/gitbrowser/README.markdown

 When you click something that looks like a filename followed by a line number in the message window, Geany will attempt to open the file and put the cursor on the indicated line.

+##Exploring##
+The "Explore ..." menu command will try to open the local directory using your system's default file browser.
+For systems running e.g. the GNOME desktop, this will open a new Nautilus window showing the repository's root directory.

+##Terminal##
+The "Terminal ..." menu command will open a new terminal (command-line) window in the repository's root directory.
+You can configure which command Gitbrowser should run in order to open the terminal, in the Plugin preferences window.

 ###Refreshing Repositories###
 Gitbrowser will not automatically detect if files in a repository are added or removed.
 So to re-synchronize the browser you can use the Refresh command from the repository menu.